PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 ---
 ### `string.strip`
-Strips characters from both ends of a string.
+Strips or trims characters from both ends of a string.
 #### Parameters
 1. The string to strip.
 2. A string of characters to strip.
 Defaults to ` \n\r\t\v\0`.